min69u/Reforestation/README.md

-## What happens to a frog's car when it breaks down?
-It gets toad.
+## I can't take my dog to the pond anymore because the ducks keep attacking him.
+That's what I get for buying a pure bread dog.